Keizaal/Keizaal/README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/Installing%20Wabbajack.png)

-This modlist was developed on a system running [these specs](https://pcpartpicker.com/list/7JD9n7), on this system a stable and consistent 45 - 50FPS is the norm.
+This modlist was developed on a computer running [these specs](https://pcpartpicker.com/list/Xg7trr), on this system a stable and consistent 50 - 60 FPS is the norm.
 Your mileage may vary, there is nothing I can do if you experience poor performance.

 ### Clean Install